DropListHQ/drop-claim/README.md

-# Getting Started With Linkdrop Dashboard
+# Getting Started With App
 ## Available Scripts
 In the project directory, you can run:
 ### `yarn start`